Surgical Procedures: Breast Reconstruction

 Yes, there are several different types of free flap breast reconstruction.

-- SIEA flap = Superficial Inferior Epigastric Artery flap, in this surgery no incisions are made to the abdominal muscle, all vessels taken are from on top of the muscle.
-This type of surgery is not often used since many people do not have enough usable vessels.
+- SIEA flap = Superficial Inferior Epigastric Artery flap.
+There is no trauma to the abdominal muscle.
+All vessels taken are from on top of the muscle.
+This type of surgery is not often an option since most individuals do not have large enough vessels for the reconstruction.

-If you have had a previous major abdominal surgery such as an abdominoplasty (tummy tuck) or if you do not have enough tissue on your lower abdomen to reconstruct your breast in some cases tissue can be used from the buttocks or inner thigh.
+If you have had a previous major abdominal surgery such as an abdominoplasty (tummy tuck) or if you do not have enough tissue on your lower abdomen sometimes tissue from the buttocks or inner thigh may be used.
 Many abdominal operations, such as Cesarean sections, do not limit the ability to use the tissue of the lower abdomen.

 Tell me about the hospitalization period

 After surgery, you will be admitted to an intermediate care floor (level of care between a regular bed and an intensive care unit bed).
-A nurse will be checking the blood flow to your flap every hour during your hospital stay.
+A nurse will be checking the blood flow to your flap very frequently during your hospital stay.
 This is done using an ultrasound Doppler which is not painful or uncomfortable.

 How long will I need to be out of work for?

-For implant reconstruction most women take 3-4 weeks off of work following the mastectomy and placement of the tissue expanders and one week off of work after the second stage surgery (removal of tissue expanders and placement of the permanent implant).
-Many women are able to return to work during the tissue expansion process.
+For implant reconstruction, most women take 3-4 weeks off of work following the mastectomy and placement of the tissue expanders and 1-2 weeks off of work after the second stage surgery (removal of tissue expanders and placement of the permanent implant).
+Most patients are able to return to work during the tissue expansion process.

 When can I drive?

-It is safe to resume driving when all the drains are out (more about these below), when you are off narcotic pain medication and when you have regained safe range of motion of your arms.
-For most women this is about 3 weeks after the mastectomy.
+Your surgical team can help you determine when you can resume driving.
+Typically, it is safe to resume driving when all the drains are out (more about these below), when you are off prescription and/or opiate pain medication and when you have regained safe range of motion of your arms.
+For most women, this is about 3-4 weeks after the mastectomy/reconstruction.

 Tell me about the surgical drains.

 Jackson Pratt (JP) drains are placed under the skin during surgery to remove a collection of blood and other fluids.
 The drain looks like a narrow plastic tubing that connects to a drainage bulb (which is about the size of a closed fist).
-The JP drains expedite the drainage process and help decrease the chance of infection.
-You will go home with the drains.
-On an average, drains will stay 1 to 3 weeks.
+The JP drains allow an exit pathway for blood and swelling fluid and help decrease the rate of infection.
+You will go home with most or all of the drains.
+On average, drains will stay for 1 to 3 weeks.
 You will have at least one drain underneath the arms on the side of your mastectomy.
 If you use your own tissue you will have at least two drains in the abdominal area.
 The drains are fairly easy to take care of.
 You will be taught to care for them while you are in the hospital.
-Generally three times per day you will need to strip the tubing (clean it from the outside to make sure the tube stays open) and empty the fluid in the collection bulb.
-You will need to keep track of the 24 hour total of fluid coming out of each drain.
+About three times per day you will need to strip the tubing (clean it from the outside to make sure the tube stays open) and empty the fluid in the collection bulb.
+You will be in charge of keeping track/logging fluid output coming from each drain.
 These totals will help determine when the drains can be removed.
-The drains are removed in the office.
+The drains are removed in the office or at your home with a visiting nurse.
+Home health nursing will be set up before you leave the hospital.

 What activity limitations do I have?